UMAprotocol/UMIPs/UMIPs/umip-52.md

 ## Technical Specification
 To accomplish this upgrade, a few actions will need to be taken:
 - A new `OptimisticOracle` contract will need to be deployed.
+Once deployed, the contract address will be added to this UMIP.
 - A transaction will need to be proposed to add this new address to the `Finder` contract under the name `“OptimisticOracle”`.
 	- This is how other contracts will find the optimistic oracle and reference it.
 - The DVM will need to be upgraded to recognize disputes sent to it by the optimistic oracle and to handle ancillary data.